1,000+ Opportunities

 We express deep gratitude for the guardians who have passed down ancestral knowledge since time immemorial so that we might continue to grow and harvest food, care for land and water, and deepen connections between nature and self in a harmonious way today.

-Based on current listing details, eligibility includes: NH farmers who are certified organic, transitioning-to-organic, or experiencing emergency/disaster losses; certification fee reimbursement requires gross farm income under $25,000 in 2024.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: NH farmers who are certified organic, transitioning-to-organic, or experiencing emergency/disaster losses; certification fee reimbursement requires gross farm income under $25,000 in 2024.
+Confirm the full requirements in the official notice before applying.